 What happens to the credit insurance or Line of Credit Protection Plan (“Plan”) I purchased?
 If you currently have credit insurance or the Plan, the credit insurance or Plan will terminate when the draw period ends.
 The credit insurance or Plan will not cover balances during the repayment period.
 If you choose, you may cancel the credit insurance or Plan before the draw period ends by contacting the insurance carrier or Plan Administrator at the following numbers: If you have credit insurance, call 1-800-445-6500; if you purchased the Plan, call 704-338-0112.

-I have an automated payment authorization to pay my account’s billed payment.
+I have an automatic funds transfer authorization to pay my account’s billed payment.
 How will the end of the draw period affect these arrangements?
-If you have automated payments made from a checking or savings account at PNC Bank, N.A. or another financial institution, the automated payment will be made according to the contract’s repayment requirements.
+If you have an automatic funds transfer (often referred to as “ACH”) made from a checking or savings account at PNC Bank, N.A. or another financial institution, the ACH payment will be made according to the contract’s repayment requirements.
 Your account’s billed minimum payment during the repayment period will likely change.
 Unless you have appropriate funds in the account, after the draw period ends you could overdraw the deposit or savings account.
-If the automated payment is canceled or terminated, you will need to make your payments by check.
+If the ACH is canceled or terminated, you will need to make your payments by check.

 I have an online or automated payment set up to pay my account’s billed payment.
 How will the end of the draw period affect this arrangement?
 If you currently have automated payments using any online or other automated method at PNC Bank, N.A. or with another financial institution or payment provider, please make sure you update your payment directions to accommodate your new repayment period payment.
 Unless you have appropriate payment arrangements and funds in your account after the draw period ends, you could fail to make the required payment or overdraw your deposit or savings account.
 If the automated payment is canceled or terminated, you will need to make your payments by check.